The One Thing You Do Every Day That Your Dog Actually Hates

 What Dogs Actually Love

 The good news: your dog absolutely wants affection.
-Just in ways that feel natural to them.
+Just expressed in ways that feel natural and comfortable to them.
 Here's what most dogs genuinely enjoy:

-- Sitting calmly beside you with light contact
+- Sitting calmly beside you with gentle body contact — a dog leaning against your leg is choosing closeness

 Found this helpful?